Corley0/Tardis-Datapack/README.md

 During World Creation:\
 3) Add the datapack to the datapacks folder via the menu\
+**Ensure that you have enabled the datapack by moving it from the 'Available' column to the 'Selected' column**
 4) Join the world

 After World Creation:\